Plutum-Developments/info/README.md

 Email hello@plutum.org, DM our Twitter, or ask on our Discord.
 We like to pride ourselves on quick answers and are open to any and all feedback!

 ## Where is all the documentation?
 Documentation is either located here or at https://docs.plutum.org.
 For the most part, they should have the same documentation uploaded to them.
-However, note there may be a slight time lag between the two.
-Also, this repository has all information, whereas the official docs have information that isn't otherwise available on the website, such as timeline.
+However, please note there may be a slight time lag between the two.
+In addition, this repository has all information, whereas the official docs have information that isn't otherwise available on the website, such as timeline.